Dental Implants – Plainview, NY

 Understanding the Cost of Dental Implants

 When pursuing traditional implants, it’s important to note that your treatment cost may vary widely from everyone else.
-That’s because the cost of treatment will vary largely depending on your unique needs.
+That’s because the cost of dental implants in Plainview will vary largely depending on your unique needs.
 For example, those in need of several implants to hold a denture will see a higher cost compared to someone replacing a single tooth with an implant-retained crown.

-Some patients only have one tooth missing and thus will get a single implant along with a ceramic crown.
+- How many dental implants you will need – Some patients only have one tooth missing and thus will get a single implant along with a ceramic crown.
 Others might be missing two or three teeth in a row that can be replaced by a dental bridge resting on a pair of implants.
 And still, other patients might be suffering from such extensive tooth loss that their best option is a full set of dentures retained by four to eight implants.
-Obviously, in each of these cases, the final cost will be heavily influenced by the number of implants needed and the kind of dental prosthetic used.
+Obviously, in each of these cases, the final cost will be heavily influenced by the number of implants needed.

 Implants are a highly beneficial way to replace any teeth that you’ve lost.
 They can prevent the bone loss that occurs when teeth are missing, keeping the jaw healthy and strong while avoiding the collapse of facial features that can make you look older.
 They’re also much more stable and provide chewing power comparable to natural teeth.

 While traditional dentures and bridges might seem like less costly options at first, they’ll need to be replaced periodically.
-Implants, by comparison, can sometimes last the rest of your life with good maintenance (brushing and flossing every day, having regular dental appointments and so on), which means they might ultimately end up costing less than other options!
+Implants, by comparison, can sometimes last the rest of your life with good maintenance (brushing and flossing every day, having regular dental appointments, and so on), which means they ultimately end up costing less than other options!
+Also, you won’t need to worry about buying dental adhesives or special cleaning solutions, and you won’t need regular replacements!

 Advanced Dental Implant Procedures